MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-SecretVaultDefault.md

 LocalStore Microsoft.PowerShell.SecretStore  False
 ```

-This cmdlet first runs `Get-SecretVault` command to get all registered vault information, and shows
+This example shows how to set and unset the default vault for the current user.
+The first command
-that the 'LocalStore' is currently the default vault for the user.
-Next, the
+gets information about all registered vaults and shows that the `LocalStore` is the default vault
-`Set-SecretVaultDefault` command is run to make the 'CredMan' vault the default vault.
+for the user.
+The second command makes the `CredMan` vault the default vault.
+The third command
+shows that the `CredMan` vault is now default, and `LocalStore` vault is no longer default.
 The
-`Get-SecretVault` command is run a second time to verify 'CredMan' vault is now default, and
-'LocalStore' vault is no longer default.
-Finally, the `Set-SecretVaultDefault` command is run with
-no **Name** parameter, to remove the default designation from any registered vault.
-The
+fourth command uses the **ClearDefault** parameter to remove the default designation from any
-`Get-SecretVault` is run once again to verify there is no default vault.
+registered vault.
+The last command shows that there is no default vault.

 ## PARAMETERS

 ### -ClearDefault

-Makes no registered vault the default vault.
+Sets the **IsDefault** property to `$false` for all registered vaults.

 ```yaml
 Type: SwitchParameter